Chocolate - Good or Bad for your health?

 - The nutritional content of cocoa beans varies between regions and depends how they are processed, meaning the nutritional content of the chocolate produced from the beans is also likely to vary.

 - Some of the research has been funded by chocolate manufacturers, like Mars.
+For example seven of the 35 studies reviewed in 2017 were funded by chocolate companies.
 This doesn’t necessarily mean the results are unreliable but does raise a possible question mark.

 Having said this, research has suggested a number of possible health benefits i.e that chocolate:

-- Reduces the risk of cardiovascular disease (angina, heart attack and stroke).
+- Reduces the risk of cardiovascular disease (angina, heart attack and stroke) for people already at increased risk.
 This is based on an Australian study of 2013 people.
 The study estimated that daily consumption of dark chocolate could reduce cardiovascular events by 85 per 10,000 people treated over 10 years.

 - Helps ‘flow mediated dilation’ (important for blood flow and believed to reduce the risk of angina, heart attack and stroke)